What the CMS Interoperability and Patient Access Final Rule Means for Payers

 Powering Digital Transformation

 Digital transformation is a strategic imperative that payers need to embrace if they want to maintain a leading edge.
-Not only will it help payers envision new approaches to care delivery at lower cost, but will also help steer members to the lowest-cost high-quality provider, thereby optimizing the care setting for their needs and enabling them to better manage their health.
-And that is at the heart of the CMS proposed rule.
+It will help payers envision new approaches to care delivery at lower cost.
+And it will help steer members to the lowest-cost high-quality provider, thereby optimizing the care setting for their needs and enabling them to better manage their health – the heart of the CMS rule.

 No data management vendor has a greater commitment to healthcare or more relevant experience than InterSystems.
 Globally, more than a billion health records are managed by solutions built on our technology.
 The most sophisticated private and government providers depend upon devices, records, and IT powered by InterSystems.